yursile/html-yu-plugin/README.md

 And what is more,to meet the need of our project, I provide blockFile and headBlockFile option,which can directly inject some html code blocks after the start body tag and before the closing body tag

-Installation
+And this plugin can also alter the relative url in index.html with specified url Installation
 ------------
 Install the plugin with npm: